 - Affirm the nature of your relationship

-Referring to your supporting documents and evidence in your declarations
+Referring to your supporting documents

 When I prepare a statutory declaration, as I make various statements about the relationship, I often refer the case officer back to the uploaded supporting documents which support and demonstrate the statements made.
 I think that the main benefits of doing this is that: